RazorVel/network-dashboard/README.md

 <field>:<"|'><search_string><"|'> ... <search_string> ...
 ```

-On top of that, searches are more flexible with toggles for case-insensitivity and match-by-regexp
+On top of that, searches are more flexible with toggles for case-insensitivity and match-by-regexp.

 ## Product Demo Video